Skip to content

 There’s no denying that timber frame homes have a certain ‘feel’ about them.
 They are quality, solid homes, that ooze with character and luxurious warmth, which means they stand out from the rest.

-The design and architecture of your timber frame home is limited only by your imagination!
+The design and architecture of your timber frame home are limited only by your imagination!

 With technology always improving and building techniques coming along in leaps and bounds, timber frame houses are a fantastic investment.
-Timber frames add value to homes, as well as creating an aesthetic value which is difficult to find in other construction methods.
+Timber frames add value to homes, as well as create an aesthetic value that is difficult to find in other construction methods.

 Another benefit of timber is its flexibility.
 Many people involved in the process of building a home will attest to the fact that not everything on the building site goes to plan.
 Therefore, it is a huge positive that timber is flexible enough to account for last-minute, on-site changes.